matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 tyranny of the container I talked about before.
 We have a choice in Clojure, I think people go either way.
-There are two things, one is the container dominates, the other is just sort of the notion of context dominating the meaning, like, because I called it this in this context, it means that.
+There are two things, one is the container dominates, the other is just sort of the notion of context dominating the meaning, like, "because I called it this in this context, it means that".

 But we have the recipe in Clojure for doing better than that, in which you use namespace-qualified keys.
 With namespace-qualified keys we now can merge data and know what things mean, regardless of the context in which they are used.

 And anything about this thwarts the composition I talked about before.

-And in particular because we are pointed at this program-manipulating-program idea, as you will see later, it makes this harder.
+And in particular, because we are pointed at this program-manipulating-program idea, as you will see later, it makes this harder.